silentshamunc/silentshamcom/README.md

 ```

 Your submission needs to be approved before it appears on the site.
 Thanks for helping keep track of
-the endless deluge of bad press around the 2.5 millon dollar Silent Sham.
+the seemingly endless deluge of bad press around the 2.5 millon dollar Silent Sham.

 # Building the website independently